 An FDA-approved medication regimen is used during MAT to treat a drug or alcohol addiction.
 With medication-based treatment, patients receive a less intoxicating substitute of their drug of choice, particularly opioids, to treat their addiction.

 In theory, this allows the patient to get to a physical state where they can successfully go through rehabilitation and counseling.
-In some cases, taking away a drug of choice completely, as with MAT, is not the best treatment option.
+In some cases, completely removing a drug of choice, as with MAT, is not the best treatment option.

 Giving a person smaller doses of a drug similar to their addiction while under medical supervision helps them long-term.
 Successful medication-based treatment leads to fewer mood swings and cravings to continue abusing.